inhandnet/MobiusPi-Docs-EN/QuickStart.md

 ![](images/2020-01-03-14-36-41.png)
  &nbsp;

-  A2: Ensure that the password in the sftp.json file is the same as the password of the IG500.
+  A2: Ensure that the password in the sftp.json file is the same as the password of the MobiusPi.
 Then set up the SFTP connection and synchronize code again.